-Rounded, typically with a distinct stem, this white to yellowish brown species is covered with short spines, each surrounded by smaller, grainlike scales.
-Grows typically in troops on soil in mixed woodland.
+Lycoperdon perlatum, also known as Common Puffball, is a yellowish brown rounded fungus, typically with a distinct stem and covered with short spines, each surrounded by smaller, grainlike scales.
+It grows typically in troops on soil in mixed woodland.

 white, becoming ochre-brown, covered with short pyramidial warts which fall off to reveal endoperidium decorated with a reticulate patter; sub-spherical opening by an apical pore, the fertile head tapering down into a distinct, sterile, basal region.
 Spore mass at first white and firm, becoming olive-brown and powdery.
 Spores

 Lycoperdon nigrescens has longer, darker spines in groups, like those of the much longer-spined Lycoperdon echinatum.
 The surface of both has a similar pattern when the spines fall off.

 on the MushroomExpert.Com Web site.